opengeospatial/ogcapi-features/README.md

 This GitHub repository contains [OGC](http://opengeospatial.org)'s multi-part standard for querying geospatial information on the web, "OGC API - Features".
-All versions of the specification can be found [here](https://www.opengeospatial.org/standards/ogcapi-features).
+All approved versions of the specification can be found [here](https://www.opengeospatial.org/standards/ogcapi-features).

 [OGC API standards](https://ogcapi.ogc.org/) define modular API building blocks to spatially enable Web APIs in a consistent way.
 [OpenAPI](http://openapis.org) is used to define the reusable